 By Paresh Dave and Subrat Patnaik

-Google ad sales jumped 32% in the first quarter compared with a year ago, above expectations of analysts tracked by Refinitiv.
+Google ad sales surged 32% in the first quarter compared with a year ago, above expectations of analysts tracked by Refinitiv.
 Cloud sales increased 45.7%, in line with estimates.

 About 17% of people in the United States, Alphabet’s top region by revenue, were fully vaccinated against COVID-19 by the end of the first quarter.
 Activities including in-person dining resumed in big cities in March, and security screenings at U.S. airports had their busiest day in a year.

-The high sales pushed operating margins up to 30% for the first time since incorporating as Alphabet in 2015 even as its costs began to pick up again for hiring, legal matters and building out new facilities.
-Alphabet in 2020 suffered its slowest sales growth in 11 years but posted record profit and boosted its cash hoard by $17 billion after slowing hiring and construction.
+The company’s operating margin rose to 30% for the first time since incorporating as Alphabet in 2015 even as its costs began to pick up again.
+Alphabet in 2020 suffered its slowest sales growth in 11 years but posted record profit and upped its cash hoard by $17 billion after slowing hiring and construction.

-The share repurchase authorization by Alphabet’s board follows a $25 billion buyback program announced in 2019.
+The share repurchase authorization by Alphabet’s board follows a $25 million buyback program announced in 2019.
 Jefferies analyst Brent Thill estimated Alphabet now has $56 billion left to spend buying its shares.

-Google’s ad business, the global market leader as measured in sales, accounted for 81% of Alphabet’s first-quarter revenue.
+Google’s ad business, the global market leader as measured in sales, accounted for 81% of the quarterly revenue compared with 82% a year ago.

-Google Cloud, a distant rival to the cloud businesses of Amazon.com Inc and Microsoft Corp, narrowed its operating loss to 44% to $974 million in the first quarter.
-But Porat told analysts not to glean too much from the drop because one-time factors, including the depreciation, were at play.
+The operating loss for Google Cloud, a distant rival to the cloud businesses of Amazon.com Inc and Microsoft Corp, narrowed 44% to $974 million in the first quarter.

 Google’s newer consumer subscription businesses, such as an ad-free version of YouTube, also could capture analysts’ attention.